 Learn about Volcanoes

 The big draw in Lassen Volcanic National Park is the volcanoes.
-Its namesake, Lassen Peak is the largest plug volcanoes in the world.
+Its namesake, Lassen Peak, is the largest plug volcano in the world.

-Visit to one of the hydrothermal areas while in Lassen.
-Learn about the different types of volcanic rocks at the Devastated Area.
+Visit one of the hydrothermal areas while in Lassen.
+Learn about the different types of volcanic rocks in the Devastated Area.

 • Sulphur Works–Easy area to explore, one mile from the Southwest entrance.